oldeight888/FizzBuzz/README.md

 - [ ] Open the Terminal tab in IntelliJ and type `git status`, it will show you that you have modified `FizzBuzz.java` (and this README too!).

-We will save our local changes to `FizzBuzz.java` and then push the changes to your GitHub repository using a sequence of three git commands:
+We will save our local changes to `FizzBuzz.java` and then push the changes to your GitHub repository using a sequence of three git commands cat:

 1. `git add src/FizzBuzz.java`
    - this tells git to "stage" our changes to FizzBuzz.java.
 If you run `git status` again, you will see